mongodb/mongodb-kubernetes-operator/docs/install-upgrade.md

 You scope the Operator to a namespace.
 The Operator watches MongoDBCommunity resources in other namespaces.

-To deploy the Operator in a different namespace than the resources, [Install in a Different Namespace using Helm](#install-in-a-different-namespace-using-helm) or [].
+To deploy the Operator in a different namespace than the resources, [Install in a Different Namespace using Helm](#install-in-a-different-namespace-using-helm) or [Install in a Different Namespace using kubectl](#install-in-a-different-namespace-using-kubectl).

 ### Install the Operator using Helm